open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ```

 Note that in the example Golang code above, the built-in `math.Log2E`
-is defined as the inverse natural logarithm of 2.
+is defined as the inverse of the natural logarithm of 2, i.e., `1 / ln(2)`.

 The reverse mapping function is: